Skanderbeg: Consolidation

 In 1456, one of Skanderbeg's nephews, George Strez Balšić, sold the Modrič fortress (now in North Macedonia) to the Ottomans for 30,000 silver ducats.
 He tried to cover up the act; however, his treason was discovered and he was sent to prison in Naples.
 In 1456, Skanderbeg's son, Gjon Kastrioti II, was born.
 Hamza Kastrioti, Skanderbeg's own nephew and his closest collaborator, lost his hope of succession after the birth of Skanderbeg's son and defected to the Ottomans in the same year.
 In the summer of 1457, an Ottoman army numbering approximately 70,000 men invaded Albania with the hope of destroying Albanian resistance once and for all.
 This army was led by Isak-Beg and Hamza Kastrioti, the commander who knew all about Albanian tactics and strategy.
 After wreaking much damage to the countryside, the Ottoman army set up camp at Ujebardha field, halfway between Lezhë and Krujë.
 After having avoided the enemy for months, calmly giving to the Ottomans and his European neighbours the impression that he was defeated, on 2 September Skanderbeg attacked the Ottoman forces in their encampments and defeated them killing 15,000 Ottomans, capturing 15,000 and 24 standards, and all the riches in the camp.
 This was one of the most famous victories of Skanderbeg over the Ottomans, which led to a five-year peace treaty with Sultan Mehmed II.
 Hamza was captured and sent to detention in Naples.

-After the victorious Battle of Ujëbardha, Skanderbeg's relations with the Papacy under Pope Calixtus III were intensified.
-The reason was that during this time, Skanderbeg's military undertakings involved considerable expense in which the contribution of Alfonso V of Aragon was not sufficient to defray.
+After the victorious Battle of Albulena, Skanderbeg's relations with the Papacy under Pope Calixtus III were intensified.
+The reason was that during this time, Skanderbeg's military undertakings involved considerable expense, which the contribution of Alfonso V of Aragon was not sufficient to defray.
 In 1457, Skanderbeg requested help from Calixtus III.
 Being himself in financial difficulties, the pope could do no more than send Skanderbeg a single galley and a modest sum of money, promising more ships and larger amounts of money in the future.
 On 23 December 1457, Calixtus III declared Skanderbeg a Captain-General of the Curia (Holy See) in the war against the Ottomans.
 The Pope gave him the title Athleta Christi, or Champion of Christ.